 If the disability is apparent or already documented, the answer to this question is yes.
 It is possible that the disability for which the accommodation is being requested is a disability other than the apparent disability.
-If the disability is not apparent or documented, Columbia Housing will obtain verification that the person is a person with a disability.
+If the disability is not apparent or documented, the Columbia Housing Authority will obtain verification that the person is a person with a disability.

 - B. Is the requested accommodation related to the disability?
-If it is not apparent, Columbia Housing will obtain documentation that supports that the requested accommodation is needed due to the disability.
-Columbia Housing will not inquire as to the nature of the disability. - C. Is the requested accommodation reasonable?
+If it is apparent that the request is related to the apparent or documented disability, the answer to this question is yes.
+If it is not apparent, the Columbia Housing Authority will obtain documentation that the requested accommodation is needed due to the disability.
+The Columbia Housing Authority will not inquire as to the nature of the disability. - C. Is the requested accommodation reasonable?
 In order to be determined reasonable, the accommodation must meet two criteria: - 1.
 Would the accommodation constitute a fundamental alteration?
-Columbia Housing's business is housing.
-If the request would alter the fundamental business that Columbia Housing conducts, that would not be reasonable.
-For instance, Columbia Housing would deny a request to have Columbia Housing do grocery shopping for a person with disabilities.
+The Columbia Housing Authority's business is housing.
+If the request would alter the fundamental business that the Columbia Housing Authority conducts, that would not be reasonable.
+For instance, the Columbia Housing Authority would deny a request to have the Columbia Housing Authority do grocery shopping for a person with disabilities.

-Would the requested accommodation create an undue financial hardship or administrative burden?
+- 2. Would the requested accommodation create an undue financial hardship or administrative burden?
 Frequently the requested accommodation costs little or nothing.
-If the cost would be an undue burden, Columbia Housing may request a meeting with the individual to investigate and consider equally effective alternatives.

-D. Generally, the individual knows best what it is they need; however, Columbia Housing retains the right to be shown how the requested accommodation enables the individual to access or use Columbia Housing's programs or services.
+If the cost would be an undue burden, the Columbia Housing Authority may request a meeting with the individual to investigate and consider equally effective alternatives. - D. Generally the individual knows best what it is they need; however, the Columbia Housing Authority retains the right to be shown how the requested accommodation enables the individual to access or use the Columbia Housing Authority's programs or services.

-If more than one accommodation is equally effective in providing access to Columbia Housing's programs and services, Columbia Housing retains the right to select the most efficient or economic choice.
+If more than one accommodation is equally effective in providing access to the Columbia Housing Authority's programs and services, the Columbia Housing Authority retains the right to select the most efficient or economic choice.

-The cost necessary to carry out approved requests, including requests for physical modifications, will be borne by Columbia Housing if there is no one else willing to pay for the modifications.
-If another party pays for the modification, Columbia Housing will seek to have the same entity pay for any restoration costs.
+The cost necessary to carry out approved requests, including requests for physical modifications, will be borne by the Columbia Housing Authority if there is no one else willing to pay for the modifications.
+If another party pays for the modification, the Columbia Housing Authority will seek to have the same entity pay for any restoration costs.